The maximal degree in random recursive graphs with random weights: Introduction

-Our methods are related to the analysis of the preferential attachment with additive fitness carried out in~\cite{LodOrt20}.
+Our methods are related to the analysis of the preferential attachment with additive fitness carried out by the authors in~\cite{LodOrt20}.
 For these preferential attachment models, the attachment probabilities are proportional to the degree plus a random weight (fitness).
 In these models, we distinguish three different regimes: first of all a \emph{weak disorder regime}, where the preferential attachment mechanism dominates (and there is persistence).
-This is closely related to the work of~\cite{Sen19}, which in turn corresponds to a WRT where the partial sums of the weights is at most of order $n^\gamma$ for $\gamma \in (0,1)$.
+This is closely related to the work of S\'enizergues~\cite{Sen19}, which in turn corresponds to a WRT where the partial sums of the weights is at most of order $n^\gamma$ for $\gamma \in (0,1)$.
 Moreover, in~\cite{LodOrt20} we identify a \emph{strong and extreme disorder regime} where the influence of the random weights takes over, which appears when the distribution of the weights is sufficiently heavy-tailed.
+For WRGs there is no preferential attachment component for the vertex-weights to compete with so that the influence of the random weights is more immediate and already appears for less heavy-tailed weights.